podofo/podofo/README.md

 ## FAQ

+**Q: How do I sign a document?**

+**A:** The signing procedure is still low level as it was PoDoFo.
+This is gonna change, soon!, whith a new high-level API for signining being worked on, which will be fully unit tested.
+For now you should check the `podofosign` tool (**WARNING**: untested) which should give you the idea how to sign documents creating a *CMS* structure directly with OpenSSL.
+To describe the procedure briefly, one has to fully Implement a `PdfSigner`, retrieve or create a `PdfSignature` field, create an output device (see next question) and use `PoDoFo::SignDocument(doc, device, signer, signature)`.
+When signing, the sequence of calls of `PdfSignature` works in this way: method `PdfSigner::Reset()` is called first, then  the `PdfSigner::ComputeSignature(buffer, dryrun)` is called with an empty buffer and the `dryrun` argument set to `true`.
+In this call one can just resize the buffer overestimating the required size for the signature, or just compute a fake signature that must be saved on the buffer.
+Then a sequence of `PdfSigner::AppendData(buffer)` are called, receiving all the document data to be signed.
+A final `PdfSigner::ComputeSignature(buffer, dryrun)` is called, with the `dryrun` parameter set to `false`.
+The buffer on this call is cleared (capacity is not altered) or not accordingly to the value of `PdfSigner::SkipBufferClear()`.

 **Q: `PdfMemDocument::SaveUpdate()` or `PoDoFo::SignDocument()` write only a partial
 file: why so and why there's no mechanism to seamlessly handle the incremental update as it was in PoDoFo?
 What should be done to correctly update/sign the